wahtherewahhere/go-event-model/README.md

 ## Usage

 ### GetEventEmitter() (*eventModel.EventEmitter)
+* `Return` pointer of eventModel.EventEmitter

 get an instnace to control and manager event
+you can have more than one instance whatever you want
+if your server need, give it an Emitter.
+if your engine need, give it an Emitter.
+All is independent to each others.
+Instance ownes its own system!
 `eventEmitterInstance := eventModel.GetEventEmitter();`

 ### On(name string, f eventModel.Event_mange_function)